Durham Doctoral Studentships

 How to Apply

-Your prospective department will review your application and decide whether to nominate you for consideration by the Faculty's Postgraduate Awards Panel, which is chaired by the Deputy Head of Faculty (postgraduate).
+Your prospective department will review your application and decide whether or not to nominate you for consideration by the Faculty's Postgraduate Awards Panel, which is chaired by the Deputy Head of Faculty (postgraduate).

-Please contact your prospective department for all enquiries about gaining admission and applying for the scheme.
+Please contact the DPGR of your prospective department for all enquiries about gaining admission and applying for the scheme.